ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 ## Writing Neon intrinsics
 Before diving into the modifications made to optimize for Neon, here are some points to consider when investigating Neon for your own projects:

-1. The Burst compiler does a great job on its own but Neon intrinsics can help get a little bit more performance
+1. The Burst compiler optimizes really well on its own but Neon intrinsics can help get a little bit more performance

 1. Neon intrinsics let you use a high level language while still accessing the low level native instructions you need.